 Item Options Description System Reference Free Run External Reference SDI System reference locking controls define the reference to which the unit and any signal it generates is locked.
 By selecting the default option Free Run, the system locks to the internal oscillator as the timing reference signal.
 If the system loses the external or SDI reference signal for some reason, the system will automatically switch to use the Free Run reference signal.
-System reference lock status information is displayed in the upper-right corner of the instrument, and any error in the health state of the reference is displayed in red.
+You can view system reference lock status information by hovering the cursor over the system reference in the upper-right corner of the instrument.
+Any error or warning conditions concerning the status of the reference are displayed in red or yellow respectively.
 Ext Ref Termination Enabled (Default) Disabled When enabled, adds an internal 75 ohm termination to the reference input to stabilize the system reference signal.
 Reference Timing Meter Range +/- 0.1 line, +/- 0.5 line, +/- 0.5 frame Adjusts the displayed range of the reference timing meter in the upper section of the Instrument to display readings at frame scale, or to zoom in to a fraction of a line.
 Input Measurement Offset Type Lines And Pixels Time Defines whether to apply an offset using spatial (lines/pixels) or temporal (μs, ns) values.
 Input Measurement Time Offset 0.00, +/- 0.01, etc For Time as the offset type, set the timing offset in microseconds (μs).
-Input Measurement Line Offset O to +/- (Total number of Lines in the current standard minus one.)
+Input Measurement Line Offset 0 to +/- (Total number of Lines in the current standard minus one.)
 For Lines And Pixels as the offset type, set the coarse timing offset as a number of lines.
-Input Measurement Pixel Offset 0 to +/- (Total number of Pixels per Line in the current standard minus one.)
+Input Measurement Pixel Offset O to +/- (Total number of Pixels per Line in the current standard minus one.)
 For Lines And Pixels as the offset type, set the fine timing offset as a number of pixels.
-Set Input Meas- urement Offset to cur- rent System Control Sets the input measurement offset to the same position as the current SDI In A signal.
+Set Input Measurement Offset to current System Control Sets the input measurement offset to the same position as the current SDI In A signal.

-Item Options Description

-Clear Input Meas- System Control Removes any input measurement offset.
+Item Options Description Clear Input Measurement Offset System Control Removes any input measurement offset.

-urement Offset